07101994/DocWriter/README.md

 TODO:
 =====

+- [X] HTML to XML: images needs to remove everything up to _images
 - [X] Javascript API to inject HTML at the cursor position (we have inject text, just not inject HTML, needed for inserting actual ECMA snippets)